Lazyuki/DiscordStatsBot_EN_JP/README.md

 # Discord-Stats-Bot

-It shows stats for the last 30 days of the server she's in.
+Show various stats for the last 30 days in a server.

-This is made for Japanese Language Exchange servers.
+This is made for English & Japanese servers.

 ## Deploying